WHY THIS CAMPAIGN MATTERS

 All we have to do is be willing to stand up and be counted.
 That’s the only way we’ll get the law changed and updated.

-What has long been recognised as a fair deal for radio and TV broadcast must now be updated to include streaming.
+What has long been recognised as a fair deal for radio and TV broadcast must now be updated to include streaming and radio on demand.

 Sign the UK Petition to show your support, and don't forget to fill in the form below to be kept in the loop.